 For inbound calls, the calls flow from the service provider to the Avaya SBCE and then to Session Manager.
-Session Manager uses the configured dial patterns (or regular expressions) and routing policies to determine the recipient (in this case Communication Manager) and to which trunk to send the call.
-Once the call arrives at Communication Manager, further incoming
+Session Manager uses the configured dial patterns (or regular expressions) and routing policies to determine the recipient, in this case Communication Manager, and to which trunk to send the call.
+Once the call arrives at Communication Manager, further incoming call treatment such as incoming digit translations and class of service restrictions, may be performed.

 Outbound calls to the PSTN are first processed by Communication Manager and may be subject to outbound feature treatment such as automatic route selection, digit manipulation and class of service restrictions.
 Once Communication Manager selects the proper SIP trunk group, the call is routed to Session Manager.
-The Session Manager once again uses the configured dial patterns (or regular expressions) to determine the route to the Avaya SBCE.
-From the enterprise SBC, the call is sent to Sprint SIP Trunking service through the public Internet IPSec VPN connection.
+Session Manager once again uses the configured dial patterns (or regular expressions) to determine the route to the Avaya SBCE.
+From the Avaya SBCE, the call is sent to Bright House Networks SIP Trunking service through the public Internet connection.

 The administration of Modular Messaging and Communication Manager extensions are standard for the enterprise.
-Since the configuration tasks for Modular Messaging and enterprise endpoints are not directly related to the interoperability with the Sprint SIP Trunking service, they are not included in these Application Notes.
+Since the configuration tasks for Modular Messaging and enterprise endpoints are not directly related to the interoperability with the Bright House Networks SIP Trunking service, they are not included in these Application Notes.